alpmusti/MovieFinder/README.md

 ## Installation

-This project uses 3rd party dependencies.
-In order to install 3rd party dependencies run the command below
+This project uses dependencies.
+In order to install dependencies run the command below

 `pod install`